pingcap/docs-cn/partitioned-table.md

 ## Partitioning types

 This section introduces the types of partitioning which are available in TiDB.
-Currently, TiDB supports range partitioning and hash partitioning.
+Currently, TiDB supports Range partitioning and Hash partitioning.

 Range partitioning is used to resolve the performance issues caused by a large amount of deletions in the application, and it supports fast drop partition operations.
 Hash partitioning is used to scatter the data when there are a large amount of writes.

 ### Range partitioning

-When a table is partitioned by range, each partition contains rows for which the partitioning expression value lies within a given range.
+When a table is partitioned by Range, each partition contains rows for which the partitioning expression value lies within a given Range.
 Ranges have to be contiguous but not overlapping.
-You can define it by using the `VALUES LESS THAN` operation.
+You can define it by using `VALUES LESS THAN`.

 Assume you need to create a table that contains personnel records as follows: